Mount Shuksan in winter North Cascades

 The aesthetic beauty of the area also attracts photographers, me being one of them.
 Most visitors new to the pass generally head to the dramatic views of the overlook area.
 However I enjoy the peaceful solitude of the adjacent meadows and the wonderful compositions it offers.
 The meadows are the headwaters of State Creek and can be classified more as wetlands.
 Photographing on the spongy ground requires very light steps to protect the delicate plants.
 Another requirement is a willingness to get your feet wet and a tolerance for swarms of flying biting insects!

-Liberty Bell Mountain Washington PassLiberty Bell Mountain North Cascades #61365 Purchase
+Liberty Bell Mountain Washington PassLiberty Bell Mountain North Cascades #61365

 Autumn is also another great time to visit as the subalpine larches fringing Liberty Bell are turning gold.
-However the sun is then at a lower angle and doesn’t illuminate much of the north face of the mountain.
+However, the sun is then at a lower angle and doesn’t illuminate much of the north face of the mountain.
 When the road opens in spring you can also get an idea of how the pass looks in winter conditions.

-Washington Pass North CascadesWashington Pass #61343 Purchase
+Washington Pass North CascadesWashington Pass #61343

 Hikers on trail North Cascades